rust-lang/rust-project-goals/src/2024h2/async.md

 These are the two features that together block the authoring of traits for a number of common interop purposes.
 Send bounds are needed for generic traits like the `Service` trait.
 Async closures are needed for rich combinator APIs like iterators.

-### Why not work on dyn dispatch for async fn in traits?
+### Why not build in dyn dispatch for async fn in traits?

 Async fn in traits do not currently support native dynamic dispatch.
-We have explored a [number of designs for making it work](https://smallcultfollowing.com/babysteps/blog/2021/09/30/dyn-async-traits-part-1/) but are not currently prioritizing that effort.
-It was determined that this idea is lower priority because it is possible to [workaround](https://smallcultfollowing.com/babysteps/blog/2021/10/15/dyn-async-traits-part-6/) the gap by having the  `#[trait_variant]` crate produce a dynamic dispatch wrapper type (e.g., `#[trait_variant(dyn = DynWidget)] trait Widget` would create a type `DynWidget<'_>` that acts like a `Box<dyn Widget>`).
-We do expect to support dyn async trait, hopefully in 2025.
+We have explored a [number of designs for making it work](https://smallcultfollowing.com/babysteps/blog/2021/09/30/dyn-async-traits-part-1/) but have not completed all of the language design work needed, and are not currently prioritizing that effort.
+We do hope to support it via a proc macro this year and extend to full language support later, hopefully in 2025.

 ### Why are we moving forward on a trait for async iteration?